What is Status Bar in Excel?

 This is the data for sales done by the employees of a company.
-Suppose the boss is having a quick look at the raw data and wants to know the sales done by each employee either in total or in a respective month or the total sales are done by them in any month.
+Suppose the boss is having a quick look at the raw data and wants to know the sales done by each employee either in total or in a respective month or the total sales are made by them in any month.
 Let us find out.

-- Now let us calculate the total sales done in the January Month.
+- Now let us calculate the total sales done in January Month.
 Select Cells B2:B6 and see the status bar.

 - Let us find out the average sales done in all the months combined.
 Select Cells B2:D6 and look at the status bar.

 Status bar not only shows the sum and average or the count of selected cells.
-It does even show more which we will learn in further examples.
+It does even show more, which we will learn in further examples.

-Status Bar in Excel Example #3 – Customize Status Bar
+Example #3 – Customize Status Bar

-Consider the following data which shows the total sales done by the employees of a company.
+Consider the following data, which shows the total sales done by the employees of a company.

 Suppose we want to know the minimum and maximum sales done.

-Status Bar in Excel Example #4 – Zoom Option
+Example #4 – Zoom Option

 One of the very useful tools in the status bar is the zoom option.
 It allows the user to zoom in or zoom out the data for a better view.
 Any user can adjust it according to their own convenience.